fullmakeralchemist/handsspelling/README.md

 Now after running any of the two previous codes to collect data let’s check how to upload this data from Raspberry Pi to Roboflow using the API.

-### Upload images to Roboflow using the API and Python(Thonny IDE in Raspberry Pi).
+### Upload images to Roboflow using the API and Python (Thonny IDE in Raspberry Pi).
-First we need to have our Raspberry with the Bullseye version check my tutorial to setup the Raspberry.
+First we need to have our Raspberry with the Bullseye version check my tutorial to setup the Raspberry[Setting up your Raspberry Pi 4 wireless (2023)](https://medium.com/geekculture/setting-up-your-raspberry-pi-4-wireless-cd3e70a53e3b).
 Then we need to run in the terminal

 ```
 pip install roboflow